team-telnyx/telnyx-java/docs/NumberConfigurationsApi.md

         String filterVoiceConnectionNameEq = test; // String | Filter by connection name.
         String filterUsagePaymentMethod = channel; // String | Filter by usage_payment_method.
         String filterBillingGroupId = 62e4bf2e-c278-4282-b524-488d9c9c43b2; // String | Filter by the billing_group_id associated with phone numbers.
 To filter to only phone numbers that have no billing group associated them, set the value of this filter to the string 'null'.
+        String filterEmergencyAddressId = 9102160989215728032; // String | Filter by the emergency_address_id associated with phone numbers.
+To filter only phone numbers that have no emergency address associated with them, set the value of this filter to the string 'null'.
         String sort = connection_name; // String | Specifies the sort order for results.
 If not given, results are sorted by created_at in descending order. try {
             ListPhoneNumbersResponse result = api.listPhoneNumbers()